 'Do Jinns exist' I hear you ask?
 Yes, Jinns are real.
-They are living with us, alongside us, seeing everything we do.
+They are living beings just like among us.
 They can see us but we cannot see them unless they take the form of a human being, a black dog, or other forms.

 Short Story Involving the Unseen Jinns

 This is a true short story which I experienced when I was asleep one night and I thought that I would die in my sleep.

 Before this experience, I only heard other people's experiences and did not really believe in what some Jinns can really do to harm human beings, but I know what good some Jinns can do to help human beings.